rit-construct-makerspace/makerspace-docs/docs/​​Resources & Workshops/3D Printing/Intro to 3DPrinterOS.md

 Queues are sorted by color and material.
 To make sure you are printing to the right queue, match the printer type at the top of the screen to the printer type listed on each queue.

 A queue time is next to each option, this is how long the prints ahead of you in queue are.
-Any option with no options mean your print will start immediately.
+Any option with no time means there is no queue and your print will start immediately.

 If you do not care what color your print is, you can select "Any Color" to be routed to the next available color.